-There are generally 7 possible reasons why you notice that an image, instead of being served from ShortPixel's CDN, is served from the original location (after a temporary redirect, HTTP code 302 or 307), almost always indicating that our servers cannot access the images:
+There are usually 7 possible reasons why you find that an image isn't delivered from the ShortPixel's CDN, but from the original location (after a temporary redirect, HTTP code 302 or 307), which almost always means that our servers cannot access the images.

-- Many times there is a firewall preventing ShortPixel's servers from accessing the images on the original website.
-It can be one of your plugins, your hosting or your CDN.
-The solution is to whitelist ShortPixel's IPs as described here.
+- In many cases, a firewall prevents ShortPixel's servers from accessing the images on the original website.
+It can be one of your plugins, your hosting, or your CDN.
+The solution is to whitelist ShortPixel's IPs, as described here.

 - Cloudflare or some other CDN providers may also be the cause; as part of their security measures, they may require human input, and since our servers aren't human, they fail this check.
 The solution is to whitelist ShortPixel's IPs, as described here.

-- There are no more image optimization credits in the account associated with the website where ShortPixel Adaptive Images or Autoptimize is installed.
-The solution is to purchase more credits.
+- There is no more CDN traffic quota available in the account associated with the website where ShortPixel Adaptive Images or Autoptimize is installed.
+The solution is to purchase more CDN traffic.

-- If there are enough credits in your account, then most likely the domain/website where you're using SPAI or AO is not associated with your account.
-Please associate the domain to your account and the images should start being served by ShortPixel's CDN.
+- If there is enough CDN traffic in your account, the domain/website where you're using SPAI or AO is probably not associated with your account.
+Please associate the domain to your account and the images should start being served by ShortPixel's CDN shortly.

-- If you are using an external CDN and not ShortPixel's default one, and in case you run out of credits, you may start seeing 302 redirections.
-These redirections may be cached by your external CDN, so once you add more credits to your account, it is advisable to flush your CDN cache in order to get rid of those redirections.
+- If you are using an external CDN and not ShortPixel's default one, and you have used up your credit, you may see 302 redirects.
+These redirects may be cached by your external CDN.
+So as soon as you add more credits to your account, you should clear your CDN cache to get rid of these redirects.

-If none of these reasons apply, we recommend flushing the redirected images from our CDN cache following these instructions and try again.
+If none of these reasons apply, we recommend flushing the redirected images from our CDN cache following these instructions and trying again.